Marketing Automation explained

 Marketing automation: this article explains marketing automation in a practical way.
 It covers what marketing automation is, touches on email marketing, lead management and segmenting, and lists the benefits of marketing automation.
-After reading you will understand the basics of this powerful marketing tool.
+After reading you will understand the basics of this marketing tool.
+Enjoy reading!

 What is marketing automation?